Skip to main content

 The contractors winning AI recommendations are not the ones with the most trucks.
 They are the ones easiest for a machine to describe with confidence.
 Here is the order of work.

-- Treat the Google Business Profile as the primary feed.
-For local answers, AI leans hard on your Business Profile.
+3. Treat the Google Business Profile as the primary feed.
+For local answers, AI leans hard on your Business Profile, and so does Google.
+Google states that complete, detailed business information is how it judges relevance, and that more reviews and positive ratings can help local ranking.
 Keep the service area, hours, services, and photos accurate.
-A stale profile quietly feeds the wrong facts to every assistant a homeowner uses.

-- Keep reviews recent and specific.
-A review that says "replaced our panel in Franklin the same week and walked us through the permit" teaches an AI more than fifty generic five-star ratings.
-Recency and detail beat raw count.
+4. Keep reviews coming, and keep them specific.
+A review that says "replaced our panel in Franklin the same week and walked us through the permit" gives an AI more to work with than fifty generic five-star ratings.
+Reviews feed Google's prominence signal, and they are the raw material an AI summarizes when it describes you.

-- Make every source agree.
+5. Make every source agree.
 Your name, address, phone, license, and services must match across your site, your Business Profile, and every directory.
-When the sources agree, the engine gains confidence.
-When they conflict, it discounts all of them.
+Yext analyzed 6.8 million AI citations and found 86% came from brand-managed sources, with 44% from the brand's own site.
+The sources the engines lean on are mostly ones you control.

 Common mistakes electricians make